Cyclone Qendresa: Impact

 Malta experienced a direct hit similar to a typical tropical cyclone from Qendresa.
 In St. Paul's Bay, a coastal town in northern Malta, the weather station of Buġibba recorded ten-minute sustained winds at 110.9 km/h and the gust at 153.7 km/h at 16:58 CET (15:58 UTC), the strongest recorded overland from a Mediterranean tropical-like cyclone in history; about 15 minutes later, the central pressure at 978.6 hPa (28.90 inHg) was recorded inside the eye with totally calm conditions, the lowest of all Mediterranean tropical-like cyclones since reliable records.
 Weather stations across other areas also recorded significant gusts from Qendresa.
 At Malta International Airport, it recorded the gust at 119 km/h.
-Lampedusa, the largest island of the Italian Pelagie Islands, recorded the gust at 135 km/h.
+Lampedusa, the largest of Italy's Pelagian Islands, recorded the gust at 135 km/h.
 Qendresa drowned 3 people in Italy, and caused at least 250 million GBP (2014 EURO) in damages.

 Qendresa caused chaos in Malta.
 Airport operations were suspended, and harbours were also closed.
 With many cars stalled in flooded streets throughout low-lying areas, the cyclone caused a traffic nightmare across the island.
 Power outages happened in several towns as electricity poles were brought down by strong winds; besides, many trees were uprooted.
 Qendresa brought similar damages to the eastern part of Sicily, including eroded coasts, blown off roofs, and overturned boats.